gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 Spacetime is not a container for physics.
 Spacetime is physics.

-This is what general relativity discovered — not just a theory of gravity but a new conception of what spacetime is: not absolute, not fixed, not prior to physics —
+This is what general relativity discovered: not just a theory of gravity but a new conception of what spacetime is.

-**dynamic, curved, responsive,
-inseparable from the matter and energy that inhabit it.**
+Not absolute, not fixed, not prior to physics, but **dynamic, curved, responsive, inseparable from the matter and energy that inhabit it.**

 The universe is not a box.
-It is a conversation —
-between geometry and matter,
-between curvature and motion,
-between the shape of space
-and the paths of things through it.
+It is a conversation: between geometry and matter, between curvature and motion, between the shape of space and the paths of things through it.